 11. Stay Until the End, Don’t Leave Early

-one of the top pet peeves that couples has is their guests not RSVPing
+one of the top pet peeves that couples have is their guests forgetting to RSVP

 The best thing you can do to be a great guest is to arrive on time.
 Arrive 20-30 minutes before the ceremony time.
 Weddings are meant to start on time, and it is rude to disrupt the festivities by coming in late.